Frequently Asked Questions

 How would you describe the Core Knowledge curriculum?

 At PCK, we believe that knowledge is built on knowledge.
 Our preschool classes begin building each child’s educational foundation using the Core Knowledge Preschool Sequence.
 The Sequence covers nine domains including physical development, work habits & autonomy, mathematical reasoning, scientific reasoning, visual arts, music appreciation and much more!
-We have also adopted The Amazing Action Alphabet literacy program.
-The Amazing Action Alphabet is a phonics based program that is designed for all types of learners.
-Each sound in the alphabet is taught through an on-going story, song and physical motion.
+We have also adopted Spalding Phonics.
 Preschoolers learn the sounds of the alphabet throughout the school year.

 When students continue at PCK from Preschool to Junior Kindergarten, the educational pathway is clear.
 Students transition from the Core Knowledge Preschool Sequence to Core Knowledge Language Arts.
 This program is implemented at PCK from Junior Kindergarten through 5th grade.
-Junior Kindergarten teachers apply The Amazing Action Alphabet to cover all of the sounds of the alphabet.
+Junior Kindergarten teachers apply Spalding Phonics to cover all of the sounds of the alphabet.
 Once this is accomplished, the class moves into leveled reading groups.
 Our whole school follows an accelerated mathematics path.
-Junior Kindergarten teachers educate students using GoMath! for Kindergarteners.
+Junior Kindergarten teachers educate students using Building Blocks for Pre-K, published through McGraw-Hill.

 For more information, please consult the websites below: